reflux/refluxjs/README.md

 #### The listenables shorthand

-To make things more convenient still, if you give an object of actions to the `listenables` property of the store definition, that will be automaticall passed to `listenToMany`.
+To make things more convenient still, if you give an object of actions to the `listenables` property of the store definition, that will be automatically passed to `listenToMany`.
 So the above example can be simplified even further:

 ```javascript
 var actions = Reflux.createActions(["fireBall","magicMissile"]);